 If you have been a victim of medical malpractice, we just want to say how very sorry we are that you have to deal with the pain, the financial burden, and the loss of your normal daily life due to this tragic accident.
 You deserve to be compensated in full by the negligent medical care professional who perhaps ruined your body, your mental health, and maybe even your life.

-Our Clearwater medical malpractice attorneys are here to guide you through this particularly difficult time.
-Here is what you need to know about medical malpractice before you call us to set up a free case evaluation.
+A Clearwater medical malpractice lawyer is here to guide you through this particularly difficult time.
+Here is what you need to know about medical malpractice before you call our skilled injury attorneys to set up a free case evaluation.

 All forms of medical malpractice can be truly devastating and cause you some serious trauma.
 To be sure about whether or not you have a medical malpractice claim, you first have to figure out what exactly happened to you and what category your accident/incident falls under.
 There are several categories of medical malpractice that include:

 All of these injuries are totally preventable and can cause a lot of grief for you and your family.
-When you meet with an attorney, you should explain every detail about your case so that you and your attorney can talk about how to proceed.
+When you meet with an experienced Clearwater medical malpractice attorney, you should explain every detail about your case so that you and your attorney can talk about how to proceed.

 You have 90 days from the date of your injury to put the health care provider on notice.
 That requires especially fast action.
 You also need to have an affidavit from another medical professional confirming that you indeed have a good claim before you can bring one against your medical provider.
 The sooner you talk to an attorney, the quicker you can accomplish all of these steps and ensure you are protecting your right to sue.

-The best way to make sure that you are going to get the best compensation available to you is to hire an experienced and dedicated Clearwater medical malpractice attorney.
+The best way to make sure that you are going to get the best compensation available to you is to hire an experienced and dedicated medical malpractice lawyer in Clearwater.
 You will be pursuing compensation for your lost wages, medical bills for treatment and care, future lost earnings, pain and suffering, mental anguish, loss of companionship, anxiety and depression, and disfigurement.
 All of these injuries are considered, for the most part, to be severe.

 Thankfully, only a few years ago, the cap for compensation was deemed to be unconstitutional because it was holding back compensation for people who, in dire instances, deserved more than what the caps would have provided for them.
 Prior to the ruling in 2017, it used to be that you couldn’t collect more than $500,000 for non-economic damages, which includes pain and suffering as well as loss of normal life.

-If you were the victim of medical malpractice, you have every right to compensation in the fullest possible amount.
-Please do not hesitate to contact our Clearwater personal injury attorneys today to set up your free, confidential case evaluation.
-Let us help you to pursue this case successfully and allow us to protect your rights.
+If you were the victim of a medical error, you have every right to compensation in the fullest possible amount.
+Please do not hesitate to contact a Clearwater medical malpractice lawyer today to set up your free, confidential case evaluation.
+Let us help you to pursue this case successfully, and allow us to protect your rights.